Shingles vs. Mpox: Symptoms, Differences, and How to Tell Them Apart

 “As an infectious disease physician, nothing excites me more than to have a vaccine that could prevent something I know could have some consequences and could be very painful,” Sabrina Assoumou, MD, MPH, an infectious disease doctor at Boston Medical Center, told SELF.

-Scientists recently discovered another compelling reason to get your shingles shot—it may lower your dementia risk.
-A 2024 UK study published in the journal Nature Medicine found that older Americans who received Shingrix had a 17% reduced likelihood of developing dementia.2 Dementia is an umbrella term for a set of debilitating cognitive symptoms affecting more than 55 million people around the world.
+Scientists have discovered another compelling reason to get your shingles shot—it may have cognitive benefits.
+A 2026 study added to the growing body of evidence linking shingles vaccination with a reduced dementia risk.
+Older adults who received the shingles vaccine after entering a nursing home were 24% less likely to be diagnosed with dementia over the next four years than unvaccinated peers.2 Dementia is an umbrella term for a set of debilitating cognitive symptoms affecting more than 57 million people around the world.
 This discovery suggests the shingles vaccine components could potentially hold the key to more effective dementia treatments and prevention.

-What is monkeypox?
+What is Mpox (monkeypox)?
 And is it similar to smallpox?

 People with monkeypox often start off having flu-like symptoms that include: